Magnificent Warriors: Cast

-DVD release
+Reception

+Louder Than War described the film as having an "Indiana Jones flavour" and praised the film as "rip-roaring stuff."
+Starburst gave the film three stars and said it featured "some of the finest stunt work of this golden period."

+Home media

-On 21 May 2001, DVD was released in Hong Kong Legends at UK in Region 2.
+On 21 May 2001, DVD was released by Hong Kong Legends at UK in Region 2.

 Five years later, The Michelle Yeoh Collection DVD were released on 9 January 2006 at 3 disc set including two films they were: Police Assassins and Wing Chun.